tbcontributor47-coder/AirDwagProjects/instruction.md

 Each provided `--ignore PREFIX` removes any attribute drift entry whose rendered `attribute` path matches `PREFIX`.

+Matching semantics (clarified):

+- `PREFIX` is written in the rendered attribute-path syntax (escaped dots and backslashes) and is matched against the start of the rendered attribute path.
+- Matching is component-aware: a `PREFIX` like `tags.Env` will match `tags.EnvName` only when the `PREFIX` components align with the rendered path components in a sensible way.
+Implementations should treat the rendered path as a dot-delimited sequence of components (respecting escapes) and perform a prefix match on those components.
+This prevents arbitrary substring matches that could accidentally ignore unrelated keys.

 **Important (verifier-aligned):** The `PREFIX` values are written in the same *rendered attribute path* syntax that appears in the output (i.e., the dotted/escaped form produced by your flattening rules).
 Do not treat `PREFIX` as a raw JSON key.

-Ignore matching is **segment-aware** (component-aware), not an arbitrary substring match.

 #### Component splitting for matching